 This question takes into account that an internship is often the first job held by many students.
 Ideally, the applicant is studying in a relevant field to the internship.
 Classes, whether hands-on or not, can be helpful in teaching important concepts required for succeeding in an internship.

 Even if an applicant’s field of study is not directly related to the internship, other courses can be useful in preparing them for the role.
 A drama student might be interested in TV journalism; they could cite how their theater classes prepared them for public speaking and concentrating in the face of many distractions.
 Keep an open mind, and assess where the intern’s strengths lie and how they line up to the skills that you require.

-Participation in student clubs also shows a desire to work with other people and is a good indicator of teamwork skills.
+Participation in extracurricular activities also shows a desire to work with other people.
 In addition, if they hold or have held leadership positions in their clubs, they are more likely to be self-starters and actively involved in projects during the internship.
 Someone that seeks leadership positions will raise their hands and volunteer for more work.

-Tell me about a time when you faced a difficulty and how you overcame it.
+Tell me about a time when you faced difficulty and how you overcame it.

 Do you have any questions for me?

 Generally, if an intern has done their research, they will have questions for you.
 Take the last 5-10 minutes of your interview to answer these questions.
 Who knows?
 You could learn something new about them as well.

 Around 50% of interns receive full time offers after their internships; they are the future of the workforce, which is why it’s important to recruit the right interns.
 Use these questions to guide your intern interviews and find the best fit interns for your organization.

 For more information on best practices for remote internships and Symba’s remote internship management software, sign up for a demo.
 For more information on Symba’s intern matchmaking service, click here.